Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Slide presentation** (30 mins): Lecture or presentation to go over what software licences are and the different permissions they grant, how they differ from copyright, and the importance of using them.
-A presentation from the Netherlands eScience Center training can be reused or adapted (Resource 1).
+- **Slide presentation** (30&nbsp;mins): Lecture or presentation to go over what software licences are and the different permissions they grant, how they differ from copyright, and the importance of using them.
+A presentation from the Netherlands eScience Center training can be reused or adapted (Resource&nbsp;1).
-- **Applied learning activity** (30 mins): The learners should break up into groups of 3, and each access the website Choose a License (Resource 2).
+- **Applied learning activity** (30&nbsp;mins): The learners should break up into groups of 3, and each access the website Choose a License (Resource&nbsp;2).
 Each person in the group should imagine they are approached by a researcher who has requested advice on applying a software licence based on one of the three scenarios mentioned on the website: 1) I need to work in a community, 2) I want it simple and permissive, 3) I care about sharing improvements.
 Use the options of licences provided on the website to decide what advice you would give in each case.
 Share your reflections with the rest of the breakout group and note your observations together in a shared document.
-- **Add-on applied learning activity** (15 mins): The learners can consider the following scenario (based on the 6<sup>th</sup> and final scenario mentioned in Resource 2): Discuss what would happen if you were approached by a researcher who does not want to use a software licence.
+- **Add-on applied learning activity** (15&nbsp;mins): The learners can consider the following scenario (based on the 6<sup>th</sup> and final scenario mentioned in Resource&nbsp;2): Discuss what would happen if you were approached by a researcher who does not want to use a software licence.
 What would you tell them about the implications of this for their research software?
 What advice would you give them?
 Discuss in your breakout groups.

 ### Materials to Prepare

-- Presentation on software licences (Resource 1).
+- Presentation on software licences (Resource&nbsp;1).
 - Collaborative document such as HackMD or Google docs to note down observations from the activity (one document can be used for all the breakout groups).